chinhdoan/todo/README.md

 ## Contributing

-Pull requests are welcome.
+Chear!!!
+Chinh :kissing_smiling_eyes: Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.